-1. Education Class 2.
+- 1. Education Class - 2.
 Exercise Class

 Each class will be held in the physiotherapy gym at Strathroy General Hospital.
 The classes are not mandatory, but are highly recommended by your surgeon and health care team in order to make the most of your knee replacement.
-You will need a referral from your surgeon to attend.
 See below for more information on each class.